soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 Can we do a similar trick to the one we saw before with `fmap`?
-Does a function that can lift a binary function to work
+Does a function exist that can lift a binary function to work
 on `Parser`s instead?
 One with this type signature:

 ```